joelbeckham/joelbeckham.com/content/post/2013-08-21-phpstorm-tip-conditional-breakpoints.md

 </div>

 <div>
   1. Set a breakpoint in the unit test.
-Right click -> Edit -> Uncheck &#8216;Suspend' (because I don't actually want it to stop here)
+Right click -> Edit -> Uncheck 'Suspend' (because I don't actually want it to stop here)
 </div>

 <div>